ccnmtl/ohcoe-hugo/content/domains/identify/importance-of-dental-providers-role/post-assessment.md

 prescribe her hydrocodone because of your history with her and how comfortable she has become with you.

-How prepared do you feel as a dental clinician to address the overall health (including non-dental) of your patient population?
+I feel prepared as a dental clinician to address the overall health (including non-dental) of your patient population.